spicella/SergioPicella/about.md

+  Welcome to my personal website!
+Glad to see somebody here :D Here you can find some fundamental informations about what I did so far and things I enjoy doing.
+Feel free to roam around!
+Relevant info about my academic interests are reported in the "Academic" section.

+This website is a work in progress, so it is going to look incomplete in both information given and layout.
+Thanks for you patience!

 # AboutMe

   Here a pseudorandom collection of things I've done.
 Some of these experiences strongly influence the way I live and work in my present days, but all of them contributed to my present trajectory of life.

   A good call: 8-15 Oct 2016, Amatrice Earthquake Emergency